cedricfoucault/shapefinder/README.txt

 * Extend the detection so that it works even if the shapes in the target image are bigger or smaller than in the pattern image.
 * Extend the detection so that it works even if the shapes in the target image is rotated.
-* Automate the process for large amounts of target images, in order to apply it to videos (many time frames).
--- * Make it compatible with recent c compilers. -- DONE \o/ !!!!

 Contact